MinecraftFunctionPlusPlus/MCFPPAPI/docs/en/quickstart/05class/02member.md

 }
 ```

-The code before defined a class `A`, it has two attributes `a` and `b`. `a` is a integer attribute, not initialized; `b` is a integer attribute, initialized as `5`.
+The code before defined a entity template `A`, it has two attributes `a` and `b`. `a` is a integer attribute, not initialized; `b` is a integer attribute, initialized as `5`.

 ## Method

-Methods are the function member of class, used to operate the data of the object.
+Methods are the function member of entity template, used to operate the data of the object.
 The grammar to define a method is shown below:

 ```mcfpp
 class A{